 2 column formats are not ideal

 I have a problem with 2 column formats.
-I find it really hard to read, scan and can’t easily find where to start.
-It doesn’t communicate your story about your career well. | 2 columns may be useful for saving space but can look like you’re trying to cram too much information in.
-I have really only seen a couple of CVs where this was not the case. |
+I find it hard to read and scan and can’t easily find where to start.
+It doesn’t communicate your story about your career well. | Two columns may help save space, but it can look like you’re trying to cram too much information in.
+I have only seen a few CVs where this was not the case. |

 Same same – the format takes away from the content